-I was born in London a long time ago, spent a year in the US as an exchange student when I was eighteen, and have lived in and around Wiltshire in the West of England ever since.
+I was born in London a long time ago, spent a year in the US as an exchange student when I was eighteen, and have lived in and around the West of England ever since.
 I'm married, have a son, a daughter and two grandsons.
-I live in a small village which boasts one of the famous Wiltshire White Horses on the hill overlooking us.
+I live in a small town in Somerset, with a view of Glastonbury Tor.

 I've always loved books, winning my first prize for reading at infant school.
 My award was a book called 'The Elves and the Shoemaker'.
 I was a devoted member of The Puffin Club, and spent my pocket money on Ladybird Books.

 In my teens, I discovered a book called 'The Green Bronze Mirror' by Lynne Ellison.
 She had written this time slip story at the age of fourteen.
 It made me realise that I wanted to write books too, and if she could do it, why not me?
 The trouble was I was too busy reading books, getting through school and chasing boys to actually find the time to write!

 I eventually started writing in my mid-twenties, when my husband bought me an Amstrad word processor.

 My first book, Sunflower Summer, was pretty bad, as were other efforts in those days.
 I had lots of ideas, but they never seemed to translate into

 readable stories.
 I decided I’d better learn more about the craft of writing, so I went back to being a student.